Located in Saint-Eustache, Quebec, a two-hour drive from Ottawa and a little over an hour…

 Some of us (ahem…) are a little more complicated than colourful graphics indicate.
 You may be part visual and part kinesthetic.
 Or your brain may need a combination of all four types of information to best absorb new concepts.
 I am one of those people.
 So for me it was important to have a custom learning strategy: See it, say it, read it, write it, review it.

 TIP: I make use of colour, with my handy four-colour pen in my notebook.
 Blue is for french text, green is for english translation (or notes in english), purple is for structure and/or grammar and pink is for anything that I don’t yet have a handle on, or exceptions to rules.

-This strategy comes from by the man in my life who taught himself English, on the job, when he immigrated from France to Canada.
+This strategy comes from the man in my life who taught himself English, on the job, when he immigrated from France to Canada.
 It wasn’t easy.
 He shed more than a few tears out of frustration.
-But after one too many Halifax cabbies taking advantage of the language barrier, he sealed his resolve to be as well spoken in his second language is he is in his first.
+But after one too many Halifax cabbies taking advantage of the language barrier, he sealed his resolve to be as well-spoken in his second language as he is in his first.

 This is probably the best study aid I’ve ever adopted.
 It allows me to easily identify what I know and what I need to work on.

 Welcome to the land of feminine and masculine inanimate objects.
 This is often a stumbling block for English speakers, who are accustomed to gendered pronouns (he or she), only being used for people, animals and insects, that actually HAVE a gender.

 In French, a chair is feminine, la chaise.
 But book is masculine, le livre.
 The use of masculine and feminine also extends to places.
 Canada?
 Masculine – Le Canada.
 Russia?
 Feminine – La Russie.
 What about the United States of America?
 Right, PLURAL – Les Etats-Unis d’Amérique.